Mezzi Paccheri with Mushrooms and Cream; Recipe from Naples

 How to make this mezzi paccheri with mushrooms and cream.

-Mushrooms, cream, butter, eggs and Parmigiano (parmesan) are the main ingredients of this super simple recipe.
+Mushrooms, cream, butter, eggs and Parmigiano (or vegetarian parmesan) are the main ingredients of this super simple recipe.
 The mushrooms are cooked in butter, while the eggs, cheese and cream are just mixed together and then added to the mushrooms.
 Once the pasta is cooked, you just mix it with the sauce and it’s ready.

 This mezzi paccheri with mushrooms and cream is a bit like a carbonara with cream and mushrooms instead of guanciale.
 The combination of the eggs, cream and grated Parmigiano combined with the mushrooms cooked in butter create a fabulous sauce that really needs no other seasoning or flavours.

 Like carbonara, this recipe also has no onions, garlic or herbs.
 I added a sprinkling of parsley mostly for a bit of colour, but parsley isn’t in the original recipe, so you can omit it.